-During the call, one person can hang up and let the call continue at the other keypad.
+During the call, one person can hang up and let the call continue.
 Or, both people can hang up to end the call.

 Note: If you hear a high-pitched noise from the base's speaker, the handset and the base are too close together.